bcmi/OSInsert-Image-Composition/README.md

 Notes:

-- In `aggressive` mode, `split_ratio` controls the dynamic mask schedule: the first `split_ratio` portion of denoising uses the ObjectStitch/SAM mask, and the remaining steps use the bbox (rectangular) mask.
+- In `aggressive` mode, `split_ratio` controls the dynamic mask schedule: the first phase uses SAM mask and the second phase uses the bbox mask.
 - In `conservative` mode, `split_ratio` does not affect the algorithm (the mask is always the bbox mask).

 Example commands: